djw8605/CS855PA1/doc-source/Server.rst

 All public functions return a status ``dict`` with the following elements:
     status (str)
-        Either ``OK`` or ``ERROR`` indicating success or failure, respectibly reason (str)
+        Either ``OK``, ``ERROR``, or ``WAIT`` indicating success, failure, or telling the client to wait and try again, respectibly. reason (str)
         If status is ``ERROR``, then reason is the error string describing the issue. result (str)
-        If the function requires sending back information, it will be stored in the result
+        If the function requires sending back information, it will be stored in the result.

 Operation
 ---------